 Offering individual therapy for adults

-I challenge the traditional therapy model and keep my humanity at the forefront of the work.
+I challenge this traditional model and keep my humanity at the forefront of the work.
 I feel deeply for and with my clients.
-I don’t believe that every struggle is a disorder; anxiety, depression, and other symptoms are often natural responses to a harsh world—not just something to "fix."
-Therapy with me isn’t about pathologizing you; it’s about understanding your experiences, honoring your strengths, and figuring out how to navigate life in a way that feels right for you.
+I don’t believe every struggle is a disorder; anxiety, depression, and other symptoms are often natural responses to a harsh world, not problems to simply “fix.”

-I take a strength-based, client-centered approach, meaning you are the expert on your own life.
+I take a client-centered approach meaning you are the expert on your own life.
 My role is to listen, collaborate, and support you in ways that feel meaningful.
 Together, we’ll identify what’s working, explore new perspectives, and develop practical strategies to help you move forward.
-A big part of our work may involve building a mental health toolkit—personalized resources and coping strategies that you can rely on beyond our sessions.
-I believe that small changes, practiced consistently, lead to lasting breakthroughs.

-One of the most important things I do is hold space for people with tenderness and fierce compassion.
-Healing requires both gentleness and truth, and I strive to create a space where you feel deeply seen, supported, and empowered.
-Therapy isn’t one-size-fits-all, so I tailor my approach to what resonates with you, ensuring that our work aligns with your needs and goals.
+One of the most important things I do is hold space with tenderness and fierce compassion.
+Healing requires both gentleness and truth.
+I strive to create a space where you feel deeply seen, supported, and empowered.

 More than any framework, I believe in real, human connection.
-Therapy works best when there is trust, collaboration, and mutual understanding.
-I show up authentically, and while I may share my values and beliefs when it’s relevant to building trust or providing perspective, sessions are always about you.
-I maintain clear professional boundaries and use my clinical judgment to ensure that anything I share serves your healing process—not my own.
+Therapy works best when there’s trust, collaboration, and mutual understanding.
+I show up authentically, and while I may share my values or perspective when it supports your healing, sessions are always centered on you.

 Nateesh Noakes